rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 >
 > TODO

-### How much of the Rust language can someone change and still call it “Rust”?
+### How much of the Rust language/toolchain can someone change and still call it “Rust”?

 Pick as many as you agree with:

 - Not at all
+- Backporting changes already made or in progress in the Rust project is fine
 - Fixed bugs and other minor changes are ok
-- Adding new functions/syntax but not removing anything or breaking anything
+- Extending with new functions/syntax but not removing anything or breaking anything
 - They can change it any way they want

 > **justification**